dryadd44651/Twitter-Sentiment-Analyzer/README.md

 4. Natural Language Toolkit
 In nltkModel.py, We get the training twitter sample from NLTK.

-We clean the data
+We ETL the data
+- Tokenizing and Stemming
-- removing all irrelevant characters such as any non alphanumeric characters.
+- (removing all irrelevant characters such as any non alphanumeric characters.)
-- lemmatize the data.
+- lemmatizing the data.
-- lengthening and Spell Check(Time-consuming)
+- lengthening(gooood = > good) and Spell Check(Time-consuming)
 Train the data with NaiveBayesClassifier

 5. Elasticsearch